paigeadelethompson/void-uconsole/Documentation/scsi/scsi_mid_low_api.rst

 		 - pointer to scsi_device object that this command is associated with. resid
-		 - an LLD should set this signed integer to the requested transfer length (i.e. 'request_bufflen') less the number of bytes that are actually transferred. 'resid' is preset to 0 so an LLD can ignore it if it cannot detect underruns (overruns should be rare).
-If possible an LLD should set 'resid' prior to invoking 'done'.
+		 - an LLD should set this unsigned integer to the requested transfer length (i.e. 'request_bufflen') less the number of bytes that are actually transferred. 'resid' is preset to 0 so an LLD can ignore it if it cannot detect underruns (overruns should not be reported).
+An LLD should set 'resid' prior to invoking 'done'.
 The most interesting case is data transfers from a SCSI target device (e.g. READs) that underrun.